BasedHardware/omi/Friend/firmware/readme.md

 Put the board in bootloader mode by double pressing the reset button.
 The board should appear as a USB drive.

 Copy the new firmware file in the root directory of the board.
 The board will automatically update the firmware and reset back to application mode.
-You can check the firmware version from the Friend companion app.
+You can check the firmware version from the Omi companion app.

 ### Upgrade bootloader using UF2 file